aegis1980/MMM-LINZtides/README.md

 # MMM-LINZtides

-This a New Zealand -cetric extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).
+This a very New Zealand-centric tides extension for the [MagicMirror](https://github.com/MichMich/MagicMirror).

-Its a modilfied version of [MMM-WorldTides](https://github.com/yawnsde/MMM-WorldTides) except this version pulls in data from local csv annual tide tables published by LINZ, whereas the original entension pulls in data from the worldtides API based on a (lat,lng).
+Its a modilfied version of [MMM-WorldTides](https://github.com/yawnsde/MMM-WorldTides).
+MMM-LINZTides pulls in data from local csv annual tide tables published by LINZ, whereas MMM-WorldTides pulls in data from the worldtides API based on a (lat,lng).

-Main reason for this was that tide times did not seem to be correct (~ 30min off) and seemed wasteful to keep pinging worldtimes.
+Main reason for this was that tide times did not seem to be correct from Worldtides API (~ 30min off) and seemed wasteful to keep pinging worldtimes.

 ## Installation
 Open a terminal session, navigate to your MagicMirror's `modules` folder and execute `git clone https://github.com/aegis1980/MMM-LINZtides.git`, a new folder called MMM-LINZtides will be created.